National Anti-Corruption Commission (Australia): Powers

-Overseen by a statutory bipartisan Joint Standing Committee of the Parliament.
+The NACC is overseen by a statutory bipartisan Joint Standing Committee of the Parliament.

-Has the power to investigate retrospectively.

-Has the power to hold public hearings when it is in the public interest, however, the NACC will have private hearings by default.
+It has the power to investigate retrospectively.
+It also has the power to hold public hearings when it is in the public interest, however, the NACC will hold private hearings by default.
+According to research by the Australia Institute, two-thirds of Australians (67%) support an anti-corruption commission having the power to conduct public hearings when it serves the public interest.

 It will not be able to make a finding of criminality.

-Will have the power to investigate Pork barrelling.

-It will not have the power to sack parliamentarians.
+The NACC has the power to investigate pork barrelling.
+It does not have the power to sack parliamentarians.